Automation and Processes

 We all know the feeling that everything was cheaper in the good old days.
 Cheaper petrol, cheaper housing, and sweets cost next to nothing.

-The revenue loss of not indexing
+The revenue loss from not indexing

 A potentially more serious consequence is that you often have to renegotiate prices with your clients unless you index your hourly rates every year.